 - Talk to their group/parish leader back at the base camp about your concerns.
 Maybe ask the leader to talk to this person about your concerns.

 - Ask another team member to speak with him/her one on one about your concerns.

 It is understood that some young people will clearly demonstrate the need for more supervision than others.
 CHWC would like to leave the task of handling any behavior problems with your teens to your Youth Minister and your adult volunteers.
 The CHWC staff will only become involved if:

 - If a youth needs to be sent home.

 If a problem continues, talk to their group leader.
-If you see someone totally disregarding the rules, contact the Workcamp Manager, Team Captain or Director and make them aware of the situation.
+If you see someone completely disregarding the rules, contact the Workcamp Manager, Team Captain, or Director and make them aware of the situation.

 As an adult leader, we need you to be responsible for your teens during afternoon and evening free time and in your sleeping quarters.
 The CHWC staff are not typical 'camp counselors' and have various duties and responsibilities to tend to throughout the day so we rely on you to keep an eye on your own group members to ensure their safety and supervision.
 We need you to make sure all of your teens are accounted for during morning/evening programs and in your rooms before you go to sleep.
 Please be in the hallways and move your campers along to brush their teeth, say good night to their friends, and get ready for bed.
 We also need your assistance in enforcing “lights out” and encouraging your young people to keep quiet after “lights out”.